tsalm-pivotal/spring-sensors/README.md

 ## Deploying the application

+> NOTE: The provided `config/workload.yaml` file uses the Git URL for a repo generated with this accelerator.
+When you want to modify the source, you must push the code to your own Git repository and then update the `spec.source.git` information in the `config/workload.yaml` file.

 To deploy this application on VMware Tanzu Application Platform, execute the following command:

 ```
 tanzu apps workload create spring-sensors -f config/workload.yaml
 ```